Office of Australian Industry Capability

 Capability conferences are also a valuable way the OAIC enables Australian SMEs to showcase their skills in areas like machining, sheet metal, composites, simulation and modelling, and cyber security, by bringing them together with potential customers.
 In addition to attending conferences, Australian businesses have also been helped with the set up of hundreds of side meetings with Boeing and its top tier sub-contractors.

 At a practical level, the OAIC has also initiated and completed export licences for every major defence program at Boeing, which helps pave the way for eligible AS9100 approved Australian suppliers to bid on upcoming defence related opportunities.

-In addition to taking Australian businesses overseas, the OAIC has also brought international procurement managers and executives from Boeing and its major sub-contractors here to visit machining, sheet metal, composites, processing and tooling companies in Adelaide, Melbourne, Sydney, Perth and Brisbane.
+In addition to taking Australian businesses overseas, the OAIC has also brought international procurement managers and executives from Boeing and its major sub-contractors here to visit machining, sheet metal, composites, processing, machine builders and tooling companies in Adelaide, Melbourne, Sydney, Perth and Brisbane.
 These visits have proven extremely successful.